Show All Answers

 Yes!
 Fire Engineer, Fire Captain, and Firefighter Paramedic are positions that our firefighters may aspire to.
 Our EMTs and Paramedics may become EMS Officers or Firefighter Paramedics.

 The City of Grand Junction Neighborhood Block Party trailer can only be used within the city limits.
-To find out if your neighborhood is in city limits call the Community Development Department at 970-244-1430.
+To find out if your neighborhood is in city limits call Parks and Recreation at 254-3842.

 You will need to submit a Street Closure Permit at least three weeks in advance of your party date.
 Please submit this application in addition to the Block Party Trailer application.
 We include everything you will need for street closure in the trailer, such as required traffic signs and cones.